-I didn’t know about God’s appointed times until a few years ago because I had never read the Bible through for myself.
+I didn’t know about God’s appointed times until much later in my life because I had never read the Bible through for myself.
 I mistakenly believed they were for other people because that is what I had always been told.
-However, when I read the Father call them “My feasts” and “My appointed times” I realized that these were set apart and important to Him and if it is important to Him it should be important to me.
+However, when I read the Father call them “My feasts” and “My appointed times,” I realized that these were set apart and important to Him, and if they are important to Him, they should be important to me.

-Lest anyone reading this is feeling defensive right now, I want you to know that this post isn’t about bashing any of man’s holidays.
-I just think we need to make sure we are obeying God first with man’s instructions as an afterthought, not the other way around.
+Lest anyone reading this feel defensive right now, I want you to know that this post isn’t about bashing any of man’s holidays.
+I just think we need to make sure we are obeying God first and treating man’s instructions as an afterthought, not the other way around.

 Let’s dig deeper:

 - Were they ever done away with or abolished?

 Again, my hope in this article is to simply get you started on understanding the feasts and point you in the direction (biblically) of where to get more information.
 Note: We blanketly call them “biblical feasts,” but they are actually appointed times (moedim), and not all of them involve feasting.
 In short, all feasts are appointed times, but not all appointed times are feasts.

 It is our responsibility, as believers and followers of the One True God, to know His Word.
 We are then held accountable based on how we treat His word in our lives and what we choose to do with that knowledge.
 Tragically, when most believers today see the Father’s words telling us to do something, they look around to see if other believers are doing it first.
 If they don’t see others doing it en masse, they dismiss the Father’s word.
 I lived like that until a few years ago, so I do have compassion for anyone in that predicament and passion for anyone seeking to make a change and return to Him.